Rab Smith: Peak

 Smith's breakthrough on the major tournament circuit was winning the Scottish Masters in 1976 beating Dave Hill in the final.
 He became the NDAGB Scottish Champion that same year.

 1977 was Smith's best year.
 He was the NDAGB British Champion playing in the final the north-west's Eric Barlow.
 Barlow had pulled off the shock of the tournament in beating the then world number one, John Lowe.
 Smith beat Barlow 2–0.

 In defending the Scottish Masters he was runner-up to Bobby Semple.

 In March he represented Scotland in the Queen's Silver Jubilee 3's International Classic with team mates George Nicol and Eric MacLean in London.
 With the final all square between Scotland and England, Smith played Eric Bristow in the decider.
 Bristow was way in front after twelve darts before having 'double trouble'.
 Smith described in one report 'had stolen up like a black cat in the night', and threw a 72 finish to clinch the trophy.

-Smith won the British Pentathlon, beating Alan Glazier in the final.
-In winning the British Matchplay he beat Bill Lennard in the semi-finals and then Eric Bristow in the final.
+Smith won the 1977 British Pentathlon.
+He beat Alan Glazier in the final.

+In winning the 1977 British Matchplay he beat Bill Lennard in the semi-finals and then Eric Bristow in the final.
 With the final all square at 3–3, Smith stood at the oche needing 36.
 Bristow appeared to know what would happen and put his darts down on the table.
 Smith initially hit single 18 but then finished on double 9.
 Smith had hit four maximum 180s during that final.

 In 1977 he also won the Golden Darts Championship.
 He eliminated Andre Declerq of Belgium and Wales' Alan Evans and then beat John Lowe in the final.
 As well as the £1,000 first prize Smith was also presented with a set of 18ct 'golden darts' and a special prize of 'a mere quarter ounce gold nugget' for scoring 180.
 In 2007 Smith gave the 'golden darts' to his grandson Rory for his first birthday.